-2.2.5 Save & Export Results
+2.3.5 Save & Export Results

 A DiffusionLab session can be saved as MATLAB-file by clicking the File > Save button.
 The contents of the Track table can be copied to the clipboard by pressing Copy table to clipboard.
 This allows the user to easily transfer the computed track properties to other plotting software.
 All track properties can be exported via File > Export > Properties to table and saved in various formats.
 The tracks can be exported to the MATLAB workspace for scripting (not documented) via File > Export > Tracks to workspace.
+Finally, the filename of the input file, trajectory number in the input file, and population can be exported via File > Export > importID <-> population.
+The export facilitates analysis of the classified trajectories with other tools, for instance for advanced motion analysis.